 A partially complete works order which is awaiting additional parts or processes before it can be completed.

 WO – Works Order

-Typically generated from a customer’s purchase order, a works order commonly confirms to the manufacturing plant the quantity, revision, build instructions and specifications required prior to completion/shipment to the customer.
+The document that confirms to the manufacturing plant the quantity, revision, build instructions and specifications required prior to completion/shipment to the customer.

 A placement programme that instructs a machine as to which component goes where on a board.

 So there you have it - an A - Z (well an A to XY) of some of the most frequently used terms used within the electronics manufacturing industry.
 If you'd like to read similar content on what's new in the world of contract electronics manufacturing then you can subscribe to our blog to receive the latest updates.

 Click subscribe now to consent to instant blog updates.